Nodeclipse/www.nodeclipse.org/updates/list.md

 # Nodeclipse Plugins List

-The list below is for convenience and quick way to install.
+The list below is for convenient and quick way to install Eclipse plugins.
 Just drag-and-drop such <img src="http://marketplace.eclipse.org/sites/all/modules/custom/marketplace/images/installbutton.png">
  button for the plugin that you need to Eclipse menu bar above ([see tip how](/img/how-drap-an-drop-to-install.png)).